ls-julien-deruere/ls-julien-deruere/README.md

 [//]: # (This can also include other non-career-related things you’re proud of, if that feels good to you!
 Some people like to keep a combined personal + work brag document.)

+    Outside of work, I like to work on some personnal projects, mostly using technologies which are not used in LS like Quarkus/Kotlin.
+    It help me to stay up-to-date with all the development good pratices, lastest frameworks, new Language features, etc.

 ### General prompts

 [//]: # (If you’re feeling stuck for things to mention, try:)
 [//]: # (    If you were trying to convince a friend to come join your company/team, what would you tell them about your work?)
 [//]: # (    Did anybody tell you that you did something well recently?)

+    Since I joined Lightspeed, I prooved that I can be a strong SRE as much as a strong Developper.
+    I helped to company deployed services faster, in a reliable fashion, in a secure environment.
+    I try my best to achieve the goal one Lightspeed by propagated good pratice and unified tools across all the services and I hope I can continue on this way.